dmg9626/dmg9626.github.io/games/holy-tester.md

 </p>

 <p>
-After being lead programmer for our last project, <a href="its-haunt-time/">Its Haunt Time!</a>, I was happy to let someone else lead for this game.
+After being lead programmer for our last project, <a href="its-haunt-time">Its Haunt Time!</a>, I was happy to let someone else lead for this game.
 I focused on the enemy AI programming and developed a robust Tactic system that gave each enemy unique behaviors.
 This allowed me to design enemies using the same basic components for movement/attacking, while giving them Tactics that delegated instructions to those components.
 </p>

 <p>